-- Enter your security code and press group number (01-15). - 2.
-BYPASS 007 FRONT UPSTAIRS BEDROOM Typical bypass message
+BYPASS 1.
+Enter your security code and press 6 then press then enter the group number (01-15).

+2. BYPASS 007 FRONT UPSTAIRS BEDROOM

+Typical bypass message

 In a few moments, all the zones in the group will be displayed along with the word BYPASS.
 Wait for these zones to be displayed before arming.
 Arming the system before bypassed zones are displayed eliminates all bypasses.